Sylva Lauerová

-Sylva Lauerová (born June 10, 1962 in Brno, Czechoslovakia) is a Czech writer and poet.
+Sylva Lauerová (born June 10, 1962, in Brno, Czechoslovakia) is a Czech writer and poet.

 Education and personal life

-Sylva Lauerová studied at Masarykova univerzita in Brno and graduated with a JD, although she chose not to practise law.
+Sylva Lauerová studied at Masarykova univerzita in Brno and graduated with a JD, although she chose not to practice law.
 She is married to a German architect specialising in tropical residential architecture.
 Since 1997, she has mostly resided in the Seychelles.

 Literary style

 Her work varies between purely commercial literature and artistic projects.
 The main features of her literary works are a suggestive style, characterized by a dynamic, modern, and very distinctive approach to language, including aspects of authenticity, openness when describing intimate scenes, and insights into the psyche of the main characters.
 Her style draws the reader into the story and allows them to be an interested, silent observer, sharing the same perspective as the main characters in the story.

 Works

 Bondye i lanmour (2005)

 Seychellois Creole and English meditation CD.